clun/movies-metadata/README.md

 # Movies Metadata Parser

-Proposition of wrapper for the MediaInfo DLL in order to parse metadata of movie files.
+Proposition of wrapper for the MediaInfo DLL in order to parse and retrieve metadatas movies.

-At the moment the tool only works for Windows.
+At the moment the tool only works for Windows (as base on a DLL)

 ## Prerequisites

 In order for this tool to work you need to download and install a library named MediaInfo available at [https://mediaarea.net/fr/MediaInfo/Download/Source](https://mediaarea.net/fr/MediaInfo/Download/Source)

-The library is also provided in the library in `src/main/resources`.
-To install it in your maven repository :
+The library is also provided in this reposotiry in `src/main/resources`.

+To install it in your maven repository you can use the following command:
 ```
 mvn install:install-file -Dfile=./movieader/src/main/resources/mediaInfo-1.0.dll -DgroupId=com.github.clun.movie -DartifactId=mediaInfo -Dversion=1.0 -Dpackaging=dll
 ```

 ## Usage

-Samples have been put in folder `src/test/resources` :

-run `mvn:test` on project to see samples outputs on MKV, MP4, OGG, FLV, WEBM and 3GP files.
+Samples videos have been put in folder `src/test/resources` to illustrate.
+As a consequence, just run `mvn:test` on project to see samples outputs on MKV, MP4, OGG, FLV, WEBM and 3GP files.

+### Sample code
 ```java

 // Parsing